raymondworkshop/raymondworkshop/README.md

-Raymond ZHAO Wenlong is a product-minded engineer and Founder@Bean based in Hong Kong.
+Raymond ZHAO Wenlong is a product-minded engineer and founder@Bean based in Hong Kong.

 If you’ve got any questions, suggestions or would like to discuss a project then email him at bestraymond@icloud.com.
 He’d be happy to hear from you.